Ba'ath Party (Syrian-dominated faction)

+In 2018, after the reunification of the National and Regional Command, Bashar al-Assad became the Secretary General of the Central Command.
+The Syrian Regional Branch of the party was the largest organisation within the Syrian-led Ba'ath Party; it ruled Syria from the 1963 coup to the fall of the Assad regime in 2024.
+The Syrian Regional Branch's activities were indefinitely suspended on 11 December 2024 and its assets transferred to the caretaker government, dissolving the branch.
+Other branches of the Syrian-dominated Ba'ath faction continued to operate, with the Palestinian branch As-Sa'iqa even resuming its activities inside Syria.

 Leadership

 General Secretary

-Hafez al-Assad became the secretary of the Syrian Regional Command of the party in 1970 and Secretary General of the National Command in late 1970.
-Despite being deceased, Hafez al-Assad was the official Secretary General of the National Command.
+Hafez al-Assad became the Secretary of the Syrian Regional Command of the party in 1970 and Secretary General of the National Command in late 1970.
+Although he died in the year 2000, Hafez al-Assad continued to be named as the official Secretary General of the National Command.
 Bashar al-Assad became the Regional Secretary of the party in Syria after his father's death in 2000.
-Abdullah al-Ahmar serves as the Assistant Secretary General of the National Command, a post he has held since the 1970s.
+In 2017, Bashar al-Assad was elected the Secretary General of the National Council.